-1. Indicators: Access to NGOs and UNHCR Do asylum applicants located at the border have effective access to NGOs and UNHCR if they wish so in practice?
-Yes With difficulty No 2.
-Do asylum applicants in detention centres have effective access to NGOs and UNHCR if they wish so in practice?
-3. Do asylum applicants accommodated in remote locations on the territory (excluding borders) have effective access to NGOs and UNHCR if they wish so in practice?
+1. GOs and UNHCR re effective access to NGOs and ☑ With difficulty UNHCR if they 2.
+Do asylum applicants in detent wish so in practice? ion centres have e effective access to NGOs and With difficulty UNHCR if they ☐ No 3.
+Do asylum applicants accommo effective access to NGOs and U ocations on the territory (excludin ish so in practice? g borders) have

 From 2018 to 2019, UNHCR and SBGS collaborated to set up 30 boards at the Border Control Posts along the Russian Federation and Belarus borders, along with 24 stands equipped with informational leaflets at international airports in Ukraine.
 These boards provide concise information in English and Russian regarding asylum procedures and caution against using fake passports, along with contact information for SBGS, SMS, and UNHCR hotlines.
-The accompanying leaflets elaborate on asylum and appeals processes in Arabic, English, Farsi, and Russian.200
+The accompanying leaflets elaborate on asylum and appeals processes in Arabic, English, Farsi, and Russian.238

-According to information relevant prior to 2022, access to the transit zone in airports had to be requested by UNHCR and/or its partners to the Administration of the SBGS for each case when UNHCR and its partners have indications that individuals have expressed their intention to apply for asylum from those zones.
+According to information relevant prior to 2022, access to the transit zone in airports had to be requested by UNHCR and/or its partners to the Administration of the SBGS for each case when UNHCR and its partners had indications that individuals had expressed their intention to apply for asylum from those zones.

-In the report of 2018, UNHCR noted that already in 2017 access deteriorated, as UNHCR has recorded more than 40 instances when such access was rejected.
-It should be mentioned that this concerned mostly those individuals, who could not continue flights to the EU due to the lack of Schengen visas or due to the possession of forged passports identified by the air companies.
+In its 2018 report, UNHCR noted that already in 2017, access had deteriorated, as UNHCR has recorded more than 40 instances when such access was denied.
+It should be mentioned that this mostly concerned individuals who could not continue on with flights to the EU due to their lack of Schengen visas or due to the possession of forged passports identified by the air companies.
 These individuals became stranded at Kyiv Boryspil Airport and were subsequently returned due to carrier sanctions.

-In 2017, UNHCR Kyiv NGO partner got access only to 6 persons who wanted to claim asylum but were rejected access to the territory and were at risk of deportation.201
+In 2017, UNHCR Kyiv NGO partner got access to only 6 persons who wanted to claim asylum but were denied access to the territory and were at risk of deportation.239

-Since the 24 February 2022, the information regarding access of the NGOs to the potential asylum seekers at the border is absent.
+Since 24 February 2022, information regarding access of NGOs to potential asylum seekers at the border is absent.

-198 Section II(2)(2) SBGS Instruction.
+Section II(2)(3) SBGS Instruction.